Widespread Extended [CII] Emission in High-Redshift Galaxies: Insights from the FIRE-2 Cosmological Zoom-in Simulations: Simulation Results: Evolution of Extended [ C 2 ] Emission

 With the strong correlation between [\ion{C}{2}] halos and starburst episodes revealed, it is crucial to understand the kinematics of [\ion{C}{2}]-emitting gas and investigate the role of outflows and inflows in producing extended [\ion{C}{2}] emission.
 The direction of gas radial motion can be determined by the radial component of the velocity vector $v_{\rm gas,rad} \hat{r}$ with respect to the center of mass.
-We note that it may not be sufficient to use the sign of $v_{\rm gas,rad} \hat{r}$ to classify a gas particle as outflow/inflow \citep[as in e.g.][]{Munoz24}, given that some non-negligible fraction of the gas particles may be consistent with the intrinsic randomness in the gas motion, instead of coherent gas flows moving outward/inward.
-This is particularly true for the low-mass, bursty galaxies of interest here, whose gas reservoir is primarily supported by turbulent rather than rotational motion \citep[e.g.,][]{Stern21,Gurvich2023,Sun25}.
+We note that it may not be sufficient to use the sign of $v_{\rm gas,rad} \hat{r}$ to classify a gas particle as outflowing/inflowing \citep[as in e.g.,][]{Munoz24}, given that some non-negligible fraction of the gas particles may be consistent with the intrinsic randomness in the gas motion, instead of coherent gas flows moving outward/inward.
+This is particularly true for the low-mass, bursty galaxies of interest here, whose gas reservoir is primarily supported by turbulent rather than rotational motion \citep[e.g.,][]{Stern21,Gurvich2023,Sun26}.
 Therefore, in our analysis, a gas particle is regarded as outflowing/inflowing only when its radial velocity is greater than the $1\sigma$ velocity dispersion in magnitude \citep{Muratov15}, and as consistent with random motion if its radial velocity falls within the $1\sigma$ velocity dispersion.
-We can then investigate the fractional contribution, $f_{\rm [CII]} \equiv L_{\rm [CII]}({\rm outflow \,\, or \,\, inflow})/L_{\rm [CII],tot}$, of outflowing/inflowing gas to the CGM-scale ($3 < R < 10\,$kpc) [\ion{C}{2}] emission of our simulated galaxies.
+We calculate these fractions using all [\ion{C}{2}]-emitting gas without applying a flux limit.
+We can then investigate the fractional contribution, $f_{\rm [CII]} \equiv L_{\rm [CII]}({\rm outflow \,\, or \,\, inflow})/L_{\rm [CII],tot}$, of gas to the [\ion{C}{2}] emission on inner CGM scales ($3 < R < 10\,$kpc) of our simulated galaxies.